JetixWP/really-simple-featured-image/readme.md

 1. Upload the plugin files to the /wp-content/plugins/really-simple-featured-image directory or install it via Plugins -> Add New.
 2. Activate Really Simple Featured Image through the Plugins screen.
-3. Navigate to JetixWP -> Auto Featured Image to pick your default source and supported post types.
+3. Navigate to JetixWP -> Featured Image to pick your default source and supported post types.
 4. Save a post without a featured image to see the automation in action.

 == Frequently Asked Questions ==